PiPc2/freedombone/README.md

     freedombone-image -t qemu-x86_64 -s 8G

-Other supported boards are cubieboard2, cubietruck, olinuxino-lime, olinuxino-lime2 and olinuxino-micro.
+Other supported boards are cubieboard2, cubietruck, olinuxino-lime, olinuxino-lime2, olinuxino-micro and PC Engines APU.

 If the image build fails with an error such as "/Error reading from server.
 Remote end closed connection/" then you can specify a debian package mirror repository manually with: